-- orient safely in a familiar environment and its life (home, kindergarten, close proximity) - manage routine work and requirements placed on the child, solve recurring simple practical situations at home and in the kindergarten, behave appropriately and safely at home and in public

-(on the street, on the playground, at a shop, at the doctor's, etc.)

-- realize the danger they may encounter around them, know the practical means of protection (know how to avoid danger, where to ask for help) - acquire elementary meaningful useful interesting and understandable knowledge about the child's close environment, to be used in further learning and life experience - create an elementary awareness of broader social, objective, natural, cultural and technical environment and of what is happening in this environment using practical experience and practical examples from around the child - be aware of the world's order, of how varied and fascinating it might be, how infinitely blunt and diverse can be the Nature and world of people (provide elementary knowledge of the existence of different peoples and cultures, different countries, of the Earth, space, etc.) - notice changes and developments in close proximity - understand that changes are natural and inevitable (everything around us is changing, evolving, moving and transforming, and we need to count with these changes in our lives), adapt to changing circumstances both at home and in kindergartens
+- orient safely in a familiar environment and its life (home, kindergarten, close proximity) - manage routine work and requirements placed on the child, solve recurring simple practical situations at home and in the kindergarten, behave appropriately and safely at home and in public - (on the street, on the playground, at a shop, at the doctor's, etc.) - realize the danger they may encounter around them, know the practical means of protection (know how to avoid danger, where to ask for help) - acquire elementary meaningful useful interesting and understandable knowledge about the child's close environment, to be used in further learning and life experience - create an elementary awareness of broader social, objective, natural, cultural and technical environment and of what is happening in this environment using practical experience and practical - and of what is happening in this environment using practical experience and practical examples from around the child - be aware of the world's order, of how varied and fascinating it might be, how infinitely blunt and diverse can be the Nature and world of people (provide elementary knowledge of the existence of different peoples and cultures, different countries, of the Earth, space, etc.) - notice changes and developments in close proximity - understand that changes are natural and inevitable (everything around us is changing, evolving, moving and transforming, and we need to count with these changes in our lives), adapt to changing circumstances both at home and in kindergartens